delvinso/chicago_crime/README.md

 # chicago_crime

 The raw R markdown and helpers for my post: 'An Exploratory Analysis of Chicago Crime (2001 to 2018)' on my website.
+Best viewed on the website or in RStudio.

 Data is from:
 https://www.kaggle.com/currie32/crimes-in-chicago